umartokyo/Ath/ML/Activation Functions/activation function.md

 4. Computational efficiency

 General guidelines:
-- Hidden layers: rectifier, ReLU or its variants are often a good default choice.
+- Hidden layers:
+	- ReLU is the most common choice
-- Output layer: Depends of a problem, usually logistic, sigmoid for binary classification and softmax for multi-class.
+- Output layer:
+	- 1/0, binary classification: sigmoid
+	- positive & negative values: linear
+	- only positive values: ReLU
+	- multi-class classification: softmax

 ### Impact on Learning
 - Affects the speed of training convergence.
 - Influences the occurrence of problems like vanishing gradient or exploding gradient.